astro-datalab/notebooks-latest/README.txt

 the following:

 - AuthClient: authenticating with the Data Lab
-- CrossmatchTables: crossmatching a user-provided table against a table hosted by Data Lab, and using pre-crossmatched tables
+- CrossmatchTables: crossmatching a user-provided table against a table hosted by Data Lab, and using pre-crossmatched tables.
-- DataReduction: showing how to perform GMOS imaging data reduction and GMOS longslit spectroscopy data reduction using the Gemini DRAGONS and Gemini Pyraf packages
+- DataReduction: showing how to perform GMOS imaging data reduction and GMOS longslit spectroscopy data reduction using the Gemini DRAGONS and Gemini Pyraf packages.
-- FileService: using files rather than database tables, including spectra from SDSS/BOSS
+- FileService: using files rather than database tables, including spectra from SDSS/BOSS.
-- QueryClient: sending queries to the databases and retrieving results
+- QueryClient: sending queries to the databases and retrieving results.
-- SPARCL: discovering, retrieving, analyzing, and plotting spectra (SDSS, BOSS, DESI) using the SPARCL service
+- SPARCL: discovering, retrieving, analyzing, and plotting spectra (SDSS, BOSS, DESI) using the SPARCL service.
-- SiaService: obtaining cutouts using a Simple Image Access service
+- SiaService: obtaining cutouts using a Simple Image Access service.
-- StoreClient: storing data in virtual storage (VOSpace or MyDB)
+- StoreClient: storing data in virtual storage (VOSpace or MyDB).

 The How-To notebooks are located here: